The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 We can localize this keyword by adding the name of the city you’re targeting.
 For example, “We Buy Houses Houston.”

-Let’s examine the data for 6 different localized versions of this keyword – each of these targeting a specific market (we’ve removed the city names to protect our client’s privacy).
+Let’s examine the data for 6 different localized versions of this keyword, each targeting a specific market (we’ve removed the city names to protect our client’s privacy).

 You can see that the MAP score for the top-performing keyword is almost 10x that of the lowest-performer – and this is for the SAME keyword, just in a different market.